 We covered this in Show 25 - this page provides you with an overview of what you need to know:

-Listen to show 25, covering how to buy a new telly
+Listen to our guide on how to buy a new TV (from Show 25)

 Types of TV